viedamayanti/Brown-rabbit/readme.md

 Requirements
 --------

-Make sure to complete the following:

 Apply responsivness, make sure that the page look good on the following media queries:

-Mobile - 375px
+* Mobile - 375px
-Tablet - 768px
+* Tablet - 768px
-Desktop - 1200px
+* Desktop - 1200px

 Search functionality:

-You should be able to search through the content of the page and highlight the result
+* You should be able to search through the content of the page and highlight the result

 Slider:

-Start the slider with a random image every time the page is refreshed
+* Start the slider with a random image every time the page is refreshed

 Read more button:

-Use a click event to show the rest of the text
+* Use a click event to show the rest of the text

 Bonus Requirement
 --------
 Pagination :

-You should be able to navigate through the articles.
+* You should be able to navigate through the articles.
 Make sure you have at least 15 articles.
-Use at least 1 loop and 1 click event
+* Use at least 1 loop and 1 click event

 Instructions